Welcome to the 2019-20 Joint Strategic Needs Assessment (JSNA) for the Isle of Wight

 For more information please see the below links:

-To view the current factsheets and data sets which support the JSNA click here (webpage).
+View the current factsheets and data sets which support the JSNA.

-For copies of historical JSNA information please contact the Public Health Information team by clicking on the 'Contact' tab above where you can email us by using the 'Send a message to this service' tab or telephone on the number provided.
+For copies of historical JSNA information please contact the Public Health Information team by using the online 'Send a message to this service form'.